-ENROLLMENT PROCEDURE
+ENROLMENT PROCEDURE

-Find a supervisor and a thesis topic: You can independently contact MIE faculty members who you are interested in working with, to discuss a research topic.
+- Find a supervisor and a thesis topic: You can independently contact MIE faculty members who you are interested in working with, to discuss a research topic.
+10 MIE498: THESIS - 2.
+Once you have found a faculty member who will supervise you, complete a thesis enrollment form.

-MIE498: THESIS

-- Once you have found a faculty member who will supervise you, complete a thesis enrollment form.
 Ensure that your supervisor signs the form.
-This form is available at https://www.mie.utoronto.ca/wp-content/uploads/2019/07/ThesisEnrollmentForm.pdf - 3.
-Attach a 1-page outline of the project you plan to undertake: - " Explain how the research project builds upon one or more aspects of engineering science introduced in the student's academic program - " Provide an estimate of a level of effort not less than 40 productive hours of work per term - " Specify a deliverable in each term to be submitted by the last day of lectures - 4.
-Submit your completed thesis enrollment form and 1-page outline to the MIE Undergraduate Office by the following deadlines: - " Mid September for a Fall-term (MIE498H1F) or full year (MIE498Y1Y) thesis - " Mid January for a Winter-term (MIE498H1S) thesis - 5.
-If approved, your research thesis will be added to your transcript on ROSI by the MIE Undergraduate Office.
-If it is not approved, we will notify you by email.
+The thesis enrollment form can be found here. - 3.
+Attach a 1-page outline of the project you plan to undertake: - a.
+Explain how the research project builds upon one or more aspects of engineering science introduced in the student's academic program - b.
+Provide an estimate of a level of effort not less than 40 productive hours of work per term - c.
+Specify a deliverable in each term to be submitted by the last day of lectures - 4.
+Submit your completed thesis enrollment form and 1-page outline to the MIE Undergraduate Office by the following deadlines: - a.
+Mid September for a Fall-term (MIE498H1F) or full year (MIE498Y1Y) thesis - b.
+Mid January for a Winter-term (MIE498H1S) thesis - 5.
+If approved, your research thesis will be added to your transcript on ACORN by the MIE Undergraduate Office.
+If it is not approved, we will notify you by email. - 6.